microsoft/K2Bridge/docs/CICD.md

 When run on the `master` branch, the pipeline runs as above, with the following additions:

   * Uses a non-temporary Kusto database and AKS namespace (`master`), that is not deleted after the build.
-  * Promote successful builds by tagging them in ACR, and (TODO) publishing them to MCR.
+  * Promote successful builds by tagging them in ACR, and publishing them to MCR.

 The CI/CD Environment on Azure is depicted below.
 Kibana is not installed by the pipeline, but can be manually installed on the `master` namespace.

 ![CI/CD Environment](./images/CICD%20Environment.png)

 The CI/CD pipeline runs multiple jobs.
 The pipeline jobs (in blue) and their artifacts (in orange) are shown below.
 Arrows indicate antecendent dependencies between jobs.
 Jobs that are not in an antecedent relationship can run concurrently (as long as enough build agents